-- 1. In the PCIE:Basics page, the example design supports only an Endpoint (EP) device, and no shared logic. - 2.
+- 1. In the PCIE:Basics page, the example design supports only an Endpoint (EP) device. - 2.
 The PCIE:ID defaults are supported. - 3.
 The PCIE:BARS defaults are supported. - 4.
 The PCIE: Misc page defaults are supported. - 5.
 In the AXI:BARS page, default values are assigned to the Base Address, High Address, and AXI to PCIe Translation values. - 6.
 The AXI:System page default values are supported: